BLOCK RESEARCH TEAM

 Former Doctoral Student

 Charlotte Wilinsky is a graduate of Amherst College with a B.A. in Psychology (2011) and the University of Massachusetts Lowell with a M.A. in Community Social Psychology (2016) and a Ph.D. in Applied Psychology and Prevention Science (2020).
 Her research, which continues to be influenced by her work in Dr. Block’s lab, is focused on applied developmental psychology.
 Specifically, her primary research interests include children’s experiences of trauma, child maltreatment, athlete abuse, and issues surrounding prosecution of cases involving child victims.
-She is currently an Assistant Professor of Psychology at Holyoke Community College.
+She is currently an lecturer at UMass Amherst.

 Eric Wang, M.A.